 I'll stand in the front row and testify.
 I'll shout a loud amen and agree whole heartedly with Jack White.
 I'll applaud him for embracing those who have wildly different approaches to the same work as well.
 On the way home from that tent revival I'll bounce from a Jack track to a Flying Lotus track.
 My mind will be equally blown and my need for rhythm satisfied by both.

-I don't want an easy answer when someone asks me "what kind of music do you like?".I'm working hard to embrace complexity, to learn something every day, to freak myself out a little and grow as a person.
+I'm working hard to embrace complexity, to learn something every day, to freak myself out a little and grow as a person.
 I don't want a box to check or a best practices plan to follow.
 The prevailing criteria is too limiting.
 The models too historic.
 I'm working on a mind that is open to personal disruption, and hope there are others who seek the same.
 Ultimately all of this change we're talking about has to begin at a personal level.
 I can't ask anyone to do something I'm not willing to do.
 It doesn't matter how good my intentions are, the ask will fail.

 Truly meaningful positive change doesn't often come with a strategy plan.
 It happens in cycles of deconstruction and construction, when we make room for it and get beyond good vs. bad, people vs. technology, right vs. wrong.
 Grab a wider lens.
 Let go.
 What you see will surprise you and change you forever.